Your Name – Its Significance in a Multicultural World

 Naming Conventions

-Restrictions Choosing Names for Children
+Restrictions in Choosing Names for Children

 Whoever chooses the newborn child’s name must consider the language of the country or local community where the child is born.
 The sounds and spelling of the name must adhere to the rules and restrictions of the language.
 Otherwise, significant complications could arise that will be difficult or impossible to overcome.
 We will see examples of these later in this essay.
 The culture and history of the region go hand in hand with language.